 You’d do fine getting it if you use long tail keywords as outlined in this post.

-Success with top of the funnel saas content doesn’t mean mining for completely new keywords but beating your competitors who already rank for them.
+Success with top of the funnel content doesn’t mean mining for completely new keywords but beating your competitors who already rank for them.

 It’s very easy to do this.
 Plug your keyword into the Google search bar and look at the backlink data of sites that are actually targeting your keyword.